nekosuke12/plain_japanese/README.md

 Some important directories and files are:

+* `analysis`: code of dataset analysis and results.
-* `classification`: code of classification experiment.
+* `classification`: code of classification experiment and results.
-* `translation`: code of translation experiment.
+* `translation`: code of translation experiment and results.
 * `resources`: dataset for classification and translation experiments.
 Both same dataset, but processed differently.
 (See `create_data_*.py` for further details.)
 * `README.me`: this file